kljr/SpringboardVM/README.md

 - Linux or Mac (with NFS, required)
 - Composer installed globally, and preferably renamed or aliased in your shell as "composer"".
 - Drush installed globally (see Drush notes below)
-- VirtualBox
+- VirtualBox 5.1.10 or later (5.0.32 appears to still work on Mac)
-- Vagrant
+- Vagrant 1.8.6 or later
-- Ansible (Can be easily installed with Homebrew on a Mac)
+- Ansible 2.2.0 or later (can be easily installed with Homebrew on a Mac)
 - For acceptance tests, port 3334 open.

 If you have the following Vagrant plugins, no network/IP configuration is required: